Biology Major: Bachelor of Science Degree in Biology

 Your Bachelor of Science in Biology degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
-Many GMercyU biology alumni have launched successful careers in the local area, a major pharmaceutical industry hub.
+Many GMercyU biology alumni have launched successful careers in the local pharmaceutical industry hub.

 Love science but unsure what career path to pursue?
 Our program will help you discover the right one for you.